moyano83/Kafka-definitive-guide/README.md

 The unit of data within kafka is the _message_, and it is treated as an array of bytes, a message can have an optional bit of metadata, which is referred to as a key (also an array of bytes).
 Messages are written into Kafka in batches (typically compressed), a batch is just a collection of messages, all of which are being produced to the same topic and partition.

 ### Schemas
 While messages are opaque byte arrays to Kafka itself, it is recommended that additional structure, or schema, be imposed on the message content so that it can be easily understood.
-Many Kafka developers favor the use of Apache Avro, which provides a compact serialization format; schemas that are separate from the message pay‐ loads and that do not require code to be generated when they change; and strong data typing and schema evolution, with both backward and forward compatibility.
+Many Kafka developers favor the use of Apache Avro, which provides a compact serialization format; schemas that are separate from the message pay‐loads and that do not require code to be generated when they change; and strong data typing and schema evolution, with both backward and forward compatibility.

 ### Topics and Partitions
 Messages in Kafka are categorized into topics (analogous to a table in a DB), and broken down into partitions which are append only logs read in order from the beginning to the end, order is only guaranteed in the partitions, but not in the topics.